-- 7.23 Those centres with consistently high vacancy rates over the last five years are Elson Road, Forton Road/ Parham Road, Nobes Avenue, and Tukes Avenue all of which have had an average vacancy rate of over 15% since 2015 and a current vacancy rate of over 20%. - 7.24 Two centres have a reduced vacancy rate and there have been no increases in the vacancy rate compared to 2019.
-Those centres with over 20% vacant frontage have remained the same as 2019 at 4 centres.
+- 7.24 Those centres with consistently high vacancy rates over the last five years are Nobes Avenue, Elson Road, Forton Road/ Parham Road and Tukes Avenue all of which have had an average vacancy rate of over 15% for four or more years. - 7.25 Four centres have a reduced vacancy rate this year, these are: Bury Cross, Forton Road/ Bedford Street, Forton Road / Parham Road and St. Nicholas Avenue.
+There has been one increase in the vacancy rate compared to 2020 at Elson Road.
+The number of centres with over 20% vacant frontage have fallen by one with 3 centres, compared to 4 centres in 2020.